-As of December 31, 2011, the Company had forward contracts with notional amounts aggregating \$5,406,000 to hedge its exposure to foreign currency rate fluctuations in expected foreign currency transactions.
-These contracts expire on various dates beginning in the first quarter of 2012 and ending in the first quarter of 2014.
-These forward contracts are designated as cash flow hedges, therefore, the changes in fair value, to the extent the forward contracts are effective, are recognized in OCI until the forward contracts expire and are recognized in cost of sales and operating expenses.
+As of December 31, 2012, the Company had a forward contract with a notional amount of \$469,000 to hedge its exposure to foreign currency rate fluctuations in expected foreign currency transactions.
+This contract expires in the first quarter of 2014.
+This forward contract is designated as a cash flow hedge, therefore, the change in fair value, to the extent the forward contract is effective, is recognized in OCI until the forward contract expires and is recognized in cost of sales and operating expenses.